maoberlehner/node-sass-magic-importer/packages/node-sass-magic-importer/README.md

 ```

 ## Upgrade from 4.x.x to 5.x.x
-It is not possible anymore to set the `includePaths` option when initializing the importer.
+- It is not possible anymore to set the `includePaths` option when initializing the importer.
 Use the [node-sass includePaths option](https://github.com/sass/node-sass#includepaths) instead.
+- The `prefix` option was renamed to `packagePrefix`.

 ## About
 ### Author